Mary-Ann Baldwin: City council service

-Mayoral service
+Mayoral tenure

 On March 27, 2019, Baldwin announced that she would be running for mayor of Raleigh in the 2019 election to succeed McFarlane, who was stepping down as mayor in the midst of health troubles.
 Baldwin came in first place, winning 38% of the vote.
 A runoff was not requested by Charles Francis, the runner-up, and so Baldwin became mayor of Raleigh.
 She assumed office December 2, 2019.
 Baldwin ran for reelection in 2022, defeating DaQuanta Copeland and Terrance Ruth.
+On April 16, 2024, Baldwin announced that she would not seek reelection.

 Response to COVID-19

 Baldwin was mayor while the COVID-19 pandemic impacted Raleigh.
 On June 17, 2020, she made a proclamation that mandated masks.
 Baldwin made a second mask mandate on August 13, 2021, due to the rise in the Delta variant that she later terminated on February 18, 2022.
 Mayor Baldwin tested positive for COVID-19 on April 18, 2022.

 Response to George Floyd Protests

 Baldwin was mayor during the George Floyd protests in Raleigh.
 In the midst of rioting she declared a citywide curfew.
 Her response was criticized in the following weeks.